-THE "Life of Panizzi" by his friend and colleague, Mr. Louis Fagan,1 is marked by a tone of indiscriminate adulation which disfigures many specimens of modern biography.
-The hero is perfect, and they who think otherwise are dismissed with words of contempt, or are admonished to go and meditate on their wicked ways and then return in repentant mood to the community of hero-worshippers.
+THE "Life of Panizzi" by his friend and colleague, Mr. Louis Fagan, 1 is marked by a tone of indiscriminate adulation which disfigures many specimens of modern biography. perfect, and they who think otherwise are dismissed with words of contempt, or are admonished to go and meditate on their wicked ways and then return in repentant mood to the community of hero-worshippers.

-In the Royal Society's treatment of Panizzi, Mr. Fagan endeavours to justify another example of the wolf and the lamb, although it must be owned that in the pamphlets2 from which the biographer quotes, the lamb's bleatings are sufficiently energetic to lead to the conclusion that he thought himself a match for the wicked wolf.
+In the Royal Society's treatment of Panizzi, Mr. Fagan endeavours to justify another example of the wolf and the lamb, although it must be owned that in the pamphlets 2 from which the biographer quotes, the lamb's bleatings are sufficiently energetic to lead to the conclusion that he thought himself a match for the wicked wolf.

-Mr. Fagan thinks it important "that Panizzi's stormy connection with the Royal Society should be fairly and impartially stated ; although how this can be done without hearing both stated; although how this can be done without hearing both sides he forgets to say; and yet he professes to give "the proper elucidation of the facts," "the whole circumstances of the case thoroughly weighed and dwelt upon"; how successfully he opposed "the force with which it was attempted to crush the evidence of his superior talent" (vol. i. p.
-119), and although "thwarted and impeded at every step, Panizzi at last suc-ceeded in once again proving that right can contend successfully with might" (vol. i. p.
+Mr. Fagan thinks it important "that Panizzi's stormy connection with the Royal Society should be fairly and impartially stated; although how this can be done without hearing both stated; although how this can be done without hearing both sides he forgets to say; and yet he professes to give "the proper elucidation of the facts," "the whole circumstances of the case thoroughly weighed and dwelt upon"; how successfully he opposed "the force with which it was attempted to crush the evidence of his superior talent" (vol. i. p.
+119), and although "thwarted and impeded at every step, Panizzi at last succeeded in once again proving that right can contend successfully with might" (vol. i. p.
 130).

-The reader will goin a very lon-sided idea of this quarrel if he
+The reader will gain a very lon-sided idea of this guarral if he

-The reader will gain a very lop-sided idea of this quarrel if he trust to Mr. Fagan's account alone; and as in the reviews of this book no one has attempted to ascertain the truth of the matter (which indeed could not be done without access to the Royal Society's papers), I venture, as a member of the present Library Committee, to state the case from the other side, being naturally anxious to sustain the reputation, so unjustly assailed, of a former committee which contained the honoured names of Baily, Beaufort, Children, Greenough, Lubbock, Murchison, Peacock, Roget, and others.3
+The reader will gain a very lop-sided idea of this quarrel if he trust to Mr. Fagan's account alone; and as in the reviews of this book no one has attempted to ascertain the truth of the matter (which indeed could not be done without access to the Royal Society's papers), I venture, as a member of the present Library Committee, to state the case from the other side, being naturally anxious to sustain the reputation, so unjustly assailed, of a former committee which contained the honoured names of Baily, Beaufort, Children, Greenough, Lubbock, Murchison, Peacock, Roget, and others.3 informed him of the Society's intention, and requested him to look over and revise the sheets in question, together with others that might afterwards be forthcoming.
+This was agreed to, and the first sheets were forwarded to Panizzi, who found so many errors in them that, as he informed Dr. Roget, "although I would never attempt to correct what had been already done, I was ready to undertake a new compilation.'

-To make a long story short, it is sufficient to state that about the year 1832 the Royal Society wished to bring out a complete catalogue of the books, &c., in its library.
-As a preliminary step, a list of the mathematical books was compiled and set up in type as a specimen of the kind of work required.
+To make a long story short, it is sufficient to state that about the year 1832 the Royal Society wished to bring out a complete step, a list of the mathematical books was compiled and set up in type as a specimen of the kind of work required.
 In the words of a Council minute, the sheets were "not designed for publication," they being "in a very rough and unfinished state."

-In October, 1832, Dr. Roget meeting Mr. Panizzi at dinner, informed him of the Society interview.
+In October, 1832, Dr. Roget meeting Mr. Panizzi at dinner, informed him of the Society intersting Mr. Panizzi at dinner, vols., 8vo, 1880.